 You want to wait at least five to 10 minutes before doing anything drastic.
 If you attempt to restart your Call of Duty: Warzone match with your friends, you’ll reenter the queue and be sent to the back of the line.
 When there’s a large influx of players trying to get into the game, you’re better off holding off for as long as possible before dropping.

 When you’ve been waiting more than 10 minutes to join a Warzone game, there’s likely a larger problem than a lot of players trying to jump into the game.
-When you are with your friends, there are some ways to double-check what would be going on.
+However, when you are with your friends, there are some ways to double-check what would be going on.

 Restart your game